The Natural History Museum’s gardens to be centre for urban nature

 Apart from prettying up the place, how with NHM achieve its goal?
 It will add an onsite education centre as well as a ‘living lab’ where research on urban wildlife can be conducted and shared globally.
 And natural habitats will be increased across all green spaces, which will be fully accessible to the public when completed in 2023.

 And remember the famous Diplodocus model occupying the museum’s main hall?
 Dippy is making a comeback.
-A brand-new cast of Dippy will be overlooking the East Garden, a space telling the story of Earth’s history.
+A brand-new cast of the dino will be overlooking the East Garden, a space telling the story of Earth’s history.

 ‘The Urban Nature Project opens the door for young people to fall in love with the nature on their doorsteps and develop a lifelong concern for the world’s wild places,’ said Sir David of the project – just in case you needed even more convincing of its leafy awesomeness.